Abraham Lincoln, Vampire Hunter (novel): Plot summary

-Lincoln's 1860 presidential election triggers the secession of the southern slave states and the start of the American Civil War.
-His former opponent Douglas also sides with him, regretting his previous alliance with vampires.
+Lincoln's election triggers the secession of the Southern slave states and the start of the American Civil War.
+His former opponent Douglas sides with him, regretting his previous alliance with vampires, but is later murdered for his betrayal.
 Early battles, such as the First Battle of Bull Run, go poorly for the Union troops after they are attacked by Confederate vampires.
-Lincoln decides that the best way to defeat the vampires is to eliminate their food source and starve them out; to that end, he announces the Emancipation Proclamation and encourages the slaves to fight back against slave owners and vampires alike.
-This begins to turn the tide of the war.
-However, the war takes a personal toll on Lincoln.
-A vampire assassin sneaks onto the White House lawn and kills Lincoln's son, Willie.
-Henry appears at the White House and offers to turn Willie into a vampire so that he will "live" again, but Lincoln is unwilling to allow it, despite being very tempted.
-Enraged, he banishes Henry and all other vampires from the White House and refuses to speak to any of them ever again.
+Lincoln decides that the best way to defeat the vampires is to eliminate their food source and starve them out, leading to him announcing the Emancipation Proclamation to encourage slaves to fight back; this begins to turn the tide of the war.
+In 1862, a vampire sneaks onto the White House lawn and murders Lincoln's 11-year old son, Willie.
+Henry offers to turn Willie into a vampire so that he will "live" again, but an enraged Lincoln attacks him before banishing him and all other vampires from the White House, declaring he will never see another for as long as he lives.

 The Civil War ends with the Confederacy's defeat.
 Lincoln receives reports that the vampires in the South are fleeing to Asia and South America in the wake of the slave system's collapse.
-Happy for the first time in many years, he attends a play at Ford's Theater, only to be assassinated by actor John Wilkes Booth.
-Booth expects the vampires to rally around Lincoln's death but instead finds himself shunned and hiding in a Virginia barn as Union troops arrive to arrest him.
-Henry arrives and confronts Booth inside the burning barn, killing him.
-After Booth is killed, Lincoln's body is brought by a funeral train back to Springfield, Illinois, where Henry stands guard.
+Happy for the first time in years, he attends a play at Ford's Theater, only to be assassinated by John Wilkes Booth, a vampire.
+Booth expects the South to rally around Lincoln's death, but instead finds himself shunned and hiding in a Virginia barn as Union troops arrive to arrest him.
+Henry arrives and confronts Booth inside the barn, killing him.
+Lincoln's body is later brought by a funeral train back to Springfield, Illinois, where Henry stands guard.

-98 years later, during Martin Luther King Jr.'s famous "I Have a Dream" speech at the Lincoln Memorial in 1963, both Lincoln and Henry attend and Lincoln writes about spending the previous night at the White House as a guest of then-current president John F. Kennedy (and how the monument dedicated to him gives him "no shortage of discomfort").
+In 1963, Henry and Lincoln attend Martin Luther King Jr.'s "I Have a Dream" speech, with Lincoln writing about spending the previous night at the White House as a guest of John F. Kennedy, and how the monument dedicated to him gives him "no shortage of discomfort".
 Henry had used his powers to turn Lincoln into a vampire, believing that "some men are just too interesting to die".